Michelle3334/freaky_memory/README.md

     * Users can provide feedback via the contact us form, as well as get in touch via the social media links located in the footer of each page.

 ## Known Bugs
+* There are two errors in the html files - one the play.html and one on the contact.html - I chose not to add headings to these sections as I felt the look of the page did not require any headings.
-* When viewing on a cellphone, the top hero image above the game on the play page does not cover the entire page.
+* When viewing the play screen on a cellphone the boxes do not size to the phone, the user needs to zoom out in order to play the game.

 [Back to Table of Contents](https://github.com/Michelle3334/freaky_memory#table-of-contents)